RaphCodec/airflow-azure-starter/README.md

 ## Key Vault
-Microsft has a good guide on how to create and connect a KeyVault to an Azure VM and I followed it to set up my key vault.
-Note that if the steps above to setup up the VM were followed then the VM already has a System Managed Identity assigned to it.
+Microsoft has a good guide on how to create and connect a KeyVault to an Azure VM and I followed it to set up my key vault.
+Note that if the steps above to set up the VM were followed then the VM already has a System Managed Identity assigned to it.

 If you wish to test out if your key vault is connected to your VM and need to ssh into your VM, the command to do so is in the "Running Airflow on the VM" section below.